sparksp/lt-osp/content/skill/plus-2-natural-armour.md

 lists:
     - lammie-restricted
 prerequisites: ["plus-1-natural-armour"]
-requirements: []
+requirements: ["Lammie or Loresheet"]
 replacement: true
 ladder: "natural-armour"
 ---
-This replaces the skill [+1 Magical Armour][plus-1-natural-armour] and grants the wearer 2 points of Magical Armour; this does stack with ‘Mage Armour’ and ‘Paladins Armour’ but not with any other powers or effects.
-This armour may only be repaired by tearing 1 power card to restore a location to full hits.

-[plus-1-natural-armour]: {{< ref "plus-1-natural-armour" >}}
+This skill replaces [+1 Natural Armour]({{< ref "plus-1-natural-armour" >}}), gains 2 points of Natural Armour.
+You may never have more than 4 points of Natural Armour by any means.
+This effect may also be granted by a Sigil effect (may not stack with an Occupational Skill, Lammie or Loresheet Natural Armour).
+The Sigil effects of Carapace Armour and High Carapace armour will stack with this skill.